secretlycarl/onboarderr/README.md

 	python app.py

-If you used a venv, you need to activate it every time you run the script/website
+If you used a venv, you need to activate it every time you run the script/website.
+Or make a ```.ps1``` or ```.bat``` with both commands

-(When ready to share with users) activate your tailscale funnel or cloudflare tunnel or bingle tube
+(When ready to share with users) activate your tailscale funnel, cloudflare tunnel, or bingle tube

 I set the python script that handles everything to work on port ```10000```.
 You can change this at the bottom of ```app.py```.